 Alpaca Meat

-Alpaca is a camelid, a “cousin” of the llama, since Inca times, this furry creature was grown for meat and fiber.
+Alpaca is a camelid, a “cousin” of the llama.
+Since Inca times, this furry creature has been for meat and fiber.

 Alpaca meat is tender, high in protein, and low in fat, making it an excellent alternative to beef due to its low cholesterol.
-You can eat it grilled, in sandwiches, or replacing beef.
+You can eat it grilled, in sandwiches, or as a replacement for beef.

 Trucha